 After delving into new topics with graduate student mentors, some undergraduates may seek deeper study of a particular field with a faculty mentor.
 Other students may already have specialized interests and seek faculty mentorship right away, or strike up a research collaboration organically.
-Faculty-guided URP projects can be undertaken in partnership with the UGA Center for Undergraduate Research Opportunities (CURO), and/or satisfy Experiential Learning requirements, and/or count for course credit in an Undergraduate Research Group or as an independent study project (with some limitations regarding satisfying major/minor requirements).
+Faculty-guided URP projects can be undertaken in partnership with the UGA Center for Undergraduate Research Opportunities (CURO), and/or satisfy Experiential Learning requirements, and/or count for course credit in an Undergraduate Research Group or other independent research project (with some limitations regarding satisfying major/minor requirements).

 - The UGA Mathematics URP is very flexible.
 We are here to support undergraduate curiosity, innovation and creativity in mathematics.
 Whether you want to find new approaches to applied problems, or explore the universe of pure mathematics, please reach out to us at firstname.lastname@example.org.

 Undergraduate research is a student success activity offered by the Department of Mathematics.

 The UGA Department of Mathematics sponsors a number of undergraduate research groups (listed below with faculty mentors):

 Number Theory and Combinatorics (Robert Schneider)

 Mathematics of Trading (Qing Zhang)

 The UGA Department of Mathematics' annual conference to highlight undergraduate research projects, as well as the work of our graduate student and faculty research mentors.